 Jim Hightower on Tuesday, September 6th, 2011 in an interview.

-Jim Hightower says Rick Perry and Republican Legislature slashed budget of volunteer fire departments by 75 percent, reducing abilities to fight recent wildfires
+Hightower says Perry slashed budget of volunteer fire department reducing ability to fight wildfires

 Liberal pundit Jim Hightower, the former Texas agriculture commissioner who lost that post to then-state Rep. Rick Perry in 1990, doesn’t think much of Perry as governor—including, Hightower says, his budgeting for volunteer firefighters.